 The Expansion of Moo Juice Express

 In 2007, Kirk’s son, Brady Johnson, came on board and began managing Moo Juice Express and Swissland Cheese alongside his father.
 In 2013, Kirk guided Brady as he ventured out to expand Moo Juice Express to create more revenue and more jobs for the community.
-Since then, Moo Juice Express has gained several notable clients, such as Horizon Organic, Grassland Butter, Capriole Cheese, Traders Point Creamery, and Dairy Farmers of America.
-Now, in 2017, Brady and Kirk are co-owners of the company and just finished constructing their own maintenance shop and a brand new milk transfer station, and a team of over 50 employees.
+Since then, Moo Juice Express has gained several notable clients, such as Foremost Farms, Horizon Organic, Grassland Butter, Capriole Cheese, Traders Point Creamery, and Dairy Farmers of America.
+In 2016, Brady became co-owner of the company.
+Since then, he and Kirk have constructed their own maintenance shop, a brand new milk transfer station, and a team of over 50 employees.

 For over 100 years, the familial entrepreneur spirit and drive for success has never changed, thus Moo Juice Express, Inc. has become the finest of milk hauling companies in the United States.